Sandy Hook Elementary School

 * * *

-The class all kept reading journals that year.
-A section of Adam’s journal shows his thoughts, over a series of handwritten pages, as his class read Natalia Babbit’s 1975 classic children’s novel, Tuck Everlasting.
+Sandy Hook’s 5th graders all kept reading journals that fall.
+A section from Adam’s records his thoughts, over a series of handwritten pages, as they read Natalia Babbit’s 1975 classic children’s novel, Tuck Everlasting.

 The book tells the story of a ten-year-old girl named Winnie Foster, who lives in the bucolic pastoral village of Treegap, sometime in the 1880s.
 One day, for the first time, she ventures out beyond the fence line of her home and into a secluded forest, where she happens upon a young man, pitching stones into a spring.
 As it turns out, the spring is an actual “fountain of youth,” and the young man, Jesse Tuck, has been immortal ever since he drank from it eighty years before (hence, the story’s title).
 The rest of the Tuck family soon discovers that Winnie knows the secret of the magic spring, and they take the frightened girl back to their farm, hoping to keep her away from Treegap long enough for them to explain why she should learn from their mistake — and never, ever drink from the Treegap spring.